 With kids, it’s important to address the problem early.
 The younger you start the treatment for dyslexia, the higher rates of success.
 Reading out loud to your children, limiting screen times, encouraging reading habits and joining support groups are some of the early treatments that parents can do.

 With both adults and kids, the treatments need to be customized and targeted towards each person’s requirements.
-Once you have got a specialist to evaluate the solution, they can recommend you a cure.
+Once you have got a specialist to evaluate the solution, they can recommend a cure.
 While there are phycological ways to approach this disorder, it is one of the lesser-known facts that taking up new challenges and meditating can be equally effective.

 Sailing retreats are considered to be highly effective for both adults and children.
 It’s all about taking up a new challenge that is backed by motivation from your loved one.
 Often, you’ll notice that people with dyslexia may have trouble conveying the coordinates of the exact location.
-But, eventually, you’ll learn to overcome them and improve their reading and spelling abilities.
+But, eventually, you’ll learn to overcome them and improve your reading and spelling abilities.

 Jessica Watson, who was the youngest person to sail non-stop and unassisted around the world, was diagnosed with dyslexia early in her schooling days.
 But, at the age of 11, she was inspired by Jesse Martin’s solo world voyage at the age of 18.
-Julie Watson, her mother encouraged her to not be held back by dyslexia.
+Julie Watson’s mother encouraged her to not be held back by dyslexia.
 Her learning disabilities didn’t stop her from taking on the global voyage.
 She successfully completed her sailing world tour solo at the age of 17 by navigating through the world’s most remote oceans in just 210 days.

 Sailing retreats are for your mind and body.
 As one of the most challenging and exciting outdoor activities, one of the core benefits of sailing is that it enhances communication skills and develops a sense of concentration.
 The rhythm of the waves, wind gushing, and the splashing waters can have positive effects on your brain patterns.
 Specialists recommend sailing to sharpen your body, mind, and soul while reconnecting with nature.
 What’s even more fascinating is that sailing has equivalent benefits to yoga and is an experience of a lifetime.